-- 1 Select > Navigation > Courses > Create New. - 2 Select an activity on which to base your course. - 3 Enter a name for the course, and select ✓.The course appears in the list. - 4 Select the course, and review the course details. - 5 If necessary, select Settings to edit the course details.
+- 1 Select Navigation > Courses > Create New. - 2 Select an activity on which to base your course. - 3 Select Save as Course. - 4 Enter a name for the course, and select \checkmark . - 5 Select 🗸.

-For example, you can change the name or color of the course.
+The course appears in the list.

-6 Select Ride.
+- 6 Select the course, and review the course details. - 7 If necessary, select to edit the course details.
+For example, you can change the name or color of the course, or create a GroupRide session (Starting a GroupRide Session, page 50). - 8 Select Ride.